How to Read an ETF Factsheet: The Numbers That Matter

 Sharpe ratio = (fund return − risk-free rate) ÷ standard deviation of returns

-Be cautious of Sharpe ratios calculated over short periods.
-A fund that happened to run during a bull market will look excellent.
-Always check the time period used.
+Higher is better.
+Above 1.0 is good; above 2.0 is exceptional.
+It is most useful when comparing two funds with similar objectives.
+Be cautious of Sharpe ratios over short periods: a fund that ran during a bull market will look excellent.
+Always check the time period.

 Standard Deviation (Volatility)